 \subsection{Summary}

-We have shown that diffeological spaces provide a denotational semantics for a higher order language with variants and inductive types (Section~\ref{sec:semantics},\ref{sec:extended-language}).
-We have used this to show correctness of simple forward-mode AD translations for calculating higher derivatives (Theorem~\ref{thm:fwd-cor-basic}, Theomem~\ref{thm:fwd-cor-full}).
+We have shown that diffeological spaces provide a denotational semantics for a higher-order language with variants and inductive types (Sections~\ref{sec:semantics} and~\ref{sec:extended-language}).
+We have used this to show the correctness of simple forward-mode AD translations for calculating higher derivatives (Theorem~\ref{thm:fwd-cor-basic}, Theorem~\ref{thm:fwd-cor-full}).

 The structure of our elementary correctness argument for Theorem~\ref{thm:fwd-cor-basic} is a typical logical relations proof over a denotational semantics.
 As explained in Section~\ref{sec:correctness}, this can equivalently be understood as a denotational semantics in a new kind of space obtained by categorical gluing.